sigsum/sigsum/www.sigsum.org/content/getting-started.md

     $ sigsum-key generate -o submit-key

-You should see that two files, `submit-key` and `submit-key.pub`, were created.
+You should see that the files `submit-key` and `submit-key.pub` were created.
 These files follow the SSH key-file format.

 Try listing the public-key hash:

     $ sigsum-key to-hash -k submit-key.pub
     cd53cb536660a52a95f0a46d822612b71b26bcfc1831e4bec1e55b14af9baa93

-Now that you have a trust policy and a signing key-pair you can start using Sigsum.
+Now that we decided on a trust policy and generated a signing key-pair we can start using Sigsum.

 ## Start the monitor